 LifeHouse’s Permanent Supportive Housing program is housing with indefinite leasing, or rental assistance, paired with supportive services to assist homeless persons with a disability or families with an adult or child member with a disability achieve housing stability.
 LifeHouse partners with nearly 10 area landlords to administer this program

 Prevention & After-care

-LifeHouse is one of five agencies in Fremont that administer Basic Needs funding to assist those at risk of homelessness with a one-time payment of rent or utilities.
+LifeHouse is one of many agencies in Fremont that administer Basic Needs funding to assist those at risk of homelessness with a one-time payment of rent or utilities.
 Separate from this programming, LifeHouse offers basic needs beyond shelter such as screenings, hygiene items, emergency food, Life Skills programming and more.
 After-care is also offered to all former program participants to help ensure they will not return to homelessness.

 Skills such as time management, goal setting and organization are necessary to achieve success in the job market and in moving beyond homelessness.
 Several Life Skills classes are offered at LifeHouse weekly to help with these skills and more.
 Examples include Positive Aspects of Change, Love and Logic, Rent Wise, Making Healthy Decisions, Smoking Cessation, Fair Market Housing, Family and Food, Budgeting and Employment Skills Development.
 NA and AA meetings are held on-site as well as optional community Bible studies and after-school tutoring.
 Shelter participants are also responsible for a daily chore, another learning opportunity.